Harry Primrose, 6th Earl of Rosebery: Later life

 He was created a Knight of the Order of the Thistle (KT) in 1947 by King George VI.
 Rosebery was President of the National Liberal Party 1945–1957.
 From 1951 to 1974 he was the president of the influential Scottish conservation organisation the Cockburn Association.
-He was also appointed Chairman of the Royal Fine Art Commission for Scotland in 1952.
+He was appointed Chairman of the Royal Fine Art Commission for Scotland in 1952.
+He also served as president of the Royal Scottish Corporation.
+He was a member of the royal commission on justices of the peace (1946–8) and was himself a JP for many years.

 Personal life

 In 1909, Harry Primrose married Dorothy Alice Margaret Augusta Grosvenor, daughter of Lord Henry George Grosvenor (a son of the 1st Duke of Westminster) and Dora Mina Erskine-Wemyss.
 Before their divorce in 1919, they had a son and a daughter: